ansumanm8/Task_assigner/README.md

 - k8s scaling
 - dockerizing the code
-- elk if possible!
+- elk > adding telemetry implementation (learning underway)
 - logging and testing needs to be done.
-- adding telemetry implementation (learning underway)
 - best practices needs to be checked out for
 - complete flowchart with best practices and deployment best practices.
 - Swagger API Screenshots
+-